 Limitations

-These models skew toward buoyant support rather than a slow, “stuck-in” memory-foam feel, so deep sink lovers may not be satisfied.
-The latex-forward beds (Nirvana and Cielo) can pass along more movement, which is a real downside for light sleepers sharing a bed.
-Savasana’s softer comfort can be a miss for strict stomach sleepers who need firmer hip control, and Cielo’s pricing makes it harder to justify unless latex is a must-have.
+These models lean toward buoyant support rather than a slow, “stuck-in” memory-foam feel, so deep-sink shoppers may not love them.
+The latex-forward beds (Nirvana and Cielo) also carry more motion, which matters if you’re a light sleeper sharing a bed.
+Savasana can feel too soft for strict stomach sleeping, and Cielo’s price is hardest to justify unless latex is a must-have for you.

 Austin Natural Mattress Vs. Alternatives